Megafunk/MassSample/README.md

 #### 4.7.1 Creating a trait
-Traits are created be creating a new C++ class derived from `UMassEntityTraitBase` and overriding `BuildTemplate`.
+Traits are created by inheriting `UMassEntityTraitBase` and overriding `BuildTemplate`.
 Here is a very basic example:

 ```c++
 UCLASS(meta = (DisplayName = "Debug Printing"))
 class MASSSAMPLE_API UMSDebugTagTrait : public UMassEntityTraitBase